Critters/TWANG/README.md

 The game also has 3 regular LEDs for life indicators (the player gets 3 lives which reset each time they level up).
 The pins for these LEDs are stored in lifeLEDs[] and are updated in the updateLives() function

 **//JOYSTICK SETUP** All parameters are commented in the code, you can set it to work in both forward/backward as well as side-to-side mode by changing JOYSTICK_ORIENTATION.
 Adjust the ATTACK_THRESHOLD if the "Twaning" is overly sensitive and the JOYSTICK_DEADZONE  if the player slowly drifts when there is no input (because it's hard to get the MPU6050 dead level).
-There are two input methods to choose from (mpu6050 and analog).
+There are three input methods to choose from: the original mpu6050, analog joystick or Wiichuck.
+There are #defines prepared in the code to choose the input device.
 Uncomment the INPUT_DEVICE_* line you want to use.

 **//WOBBLE ATTACK** Sets the width, duration (ms) of the attack